Facts On Deer Mice

 Complete with a short, thin tail, the deer mouse looks like an even smaller field mouse and is often misidentified as many other similar mice who all look much alike and share many of the same characteristics.
 This species, however, have a very distinct bi-colored tail, in which the upper section is a dark gray, the underneath pale pink, and is noted for its smaller size and ability to jump.

-Deer mice are nesting creatures.
+Deer mice in The Triad Area are nesting creatures.
 They are also country dwellers and as such, may build mouse nests in hollowed-out trees, under rocks, in piles of wood or any other area which offers protection and a small amount of space to maneuver.
 In the home, they tend to avoid humans, being a shy creature, but these mice can be found in basements, attics, garages or other quieter areas of the home or garden.
 In this setting, they may use household items to build their nests or bring in materials from outside.

 They are one of the highest populated species in North Dakota and one of the most abundant mammals in the American Midwest.
 They tend to live anywhere except wetlands and are commonly found in rural areas throughout Canada and America.
 Deer mice may also burrow like rabbits and build intricate systems underground.
 They do not hibernate, unlike many other rodents, and as such, can burrow and nest extensively throughout the year to seek protection from the elements.